Published by : Rishikul YogshalaPublished on: January 1, 2026

 Confessions of a Certified Yoga Teacher

-The Real Journey of a Yoga Teacher: Beyond the Mat
+The Real Journey of a Certified Yoga Teacher: Beyond the Mat

 A yoga teacher might seem like someone for whom the art of yoga comes naturally and easily.
 However, behind this composed exterior lies a tumultuous past.
 The relentless hours of dedicated practice and theory lessons, combined with courage and direction, shape a true yoga teacher.
 Just like anyone else, yoga teachers face insecurities and work through these apprehensions one day at a time to achieve their goals.
 A guru or teacher is constantly striving for more knowledge.
 Despite their poised presence, teachers have their own tales of imperfection, feelings of guilt and shame, and everyday battles in and out of asanas.